If you are still in the relationship.

 These thoughts can keep you entangled with a narcissist for years, and it’s all about how the narcissist has managed to take control of you through putting that fear into you.

 A little bit of fear is healthy in day to day life.
 Rational fear actually helps you instinctively protect yourself from harm.
-With a narcissist, they have manipulated and programmed your mind through threats, anger, rage, taking away your self-esteem through gaslighting, blame-shifting and projection.
+With a narcissist, they have manipulated and programmed your mind through threats, anger, rage, taking away your self-esteem through their gaslighting, blame-shifting and projection.
 Getting you to question your actions and your motives.

-To face reality, we have to understand when breaking free from narcissistic people, and there will not be one or two obstacles to set yourself free.
+To face reality, we have to understand when breaking free from narcissistic people, there will not be one or two obstacles to set yourself free.
 There is many.
 You are not alone in this.
 Just focus on the first steps to getting out.

 So now is the time to break down those obstacles fear is putting in your way, how they control you through fear and actions you can take to break free.

 What makes the narcissist want to manipulate and control you?

 Those on the narcissistic personality disorder spectrum, as you might be aware by now, feel entitled, superior, envious, and need attention, to dominate and be in control by exploiting others.
 To name a few, and they use many tactics, traits and manipulation to achieve this, they use a pattern of idealisation, devalue, discard, hoover.

 They wear a false mask most of the time as they use others to fabricate a false sense of self.
 They need this false self to avoid taking responsibility and avoid their actual reality, which is that they themselves and their own lives are out of control, they are flawed, they don’t have genuine connections with others, they don’t feel loved, and they have extremely low levels of empathy with some having no understanding.